facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 	- The timestep to use for forward simulation.
 "friction coefficient"
 	- double
 	- The coefficient of friction.
+This can be overridden in Stage and Object Attributes.
 "restitution coefficient"
 	- double
 	- The coefficient of restitution.
+This can be overridden in Stage and Object Attributes.
 "rigid object paths"
 	- list of strings
 	- A list of locations to query for supported object files that should be available to be loaded into the world.